 If you didn’t get to spend as much time outside as you would have liked this summer, it might be a good idea to think about a vitamin D supplement.
-The body makes vitamin D when skin is directly exposed to the sun.
-During the summer months up to a half hour of exposure between 10 AM and 3 PM several times a week may be enough to produce sufficient vitamin D, but it’s important to remember that excessive exposure to the sun can have complications.
+The body makes vitamin D when the skin is directly exposed to the sun.
+During the summer months up to a half-hour of exposure between 10 AM and 3 PM, several times a week may be enough to produce sufficient vitamin D, but it’s important to remember that excessive exposure to the sun can have complications.

 Why is vitamin D important?
-Well it has been getting a lot of attention in studies and the media lately for good reason.
-It is being studied for its role in the prevention and treatment of low-back and joint pain, diabetes, hypertension, glucose intolerance, multiple sclerosis and other conditions.
-In fact, some studies suggest that vitamin D may protect against cancers of the colon, prostate and breast.
-Vitamin D is already well known for the important role it plays in in building strong bones by helping the body absorb calcium.
+Well, it has been getting a lot of attention in studies and the media lately for good reason.
+It is being studied for its role in the prevention and treatment of low-back and joint pain, diabetes, hypertension, glucose intolerance, multiple sclerosis, and other conditions.
+In fact, some studies suggest that vitamin D may protect against cancers of the colon, prostate, and breast.
+Vitamin D is already well known for the important role it plays in building strong bones by helping the body absorb calcium.
 Vitamin D also helps with nerve and muscle function, as well as in the function of the immune system and in the reduction of inflammation.